GoodStuff-Fm/goodstuff/_noidea/s01e02-lying-is-the-point.md

 ### How Dare You Disparage My Large Adult Russia

-* What do the leftist skeptics of Trump-Russia have to gain from doubting that it happened?
+* _Question:_ What do the leftist skeptics of Trump-Russia have to gain from doubting that it happened?
 * [Watergate Gate](https://youtu.be/vB9JgxhXW5w)
 * A third idiocy